 The Puerto Rican/Hispanic Youth Leadership Institute is named in honor of late Assemblyman Angelo del Toro.
 Assemblyman del Toro was concerned that the Puerto Rican/Hispanic communities were not engaged in the NYS legislative process, did not vote, thus he created this program in partnership with the New York State Education Department to reach this student population while in HS with the hope of changing this reality.
 The Institute is a product of his vision and energy.
 Assemblyman del Toro died on December 30, 1994, at the early age of 47.
 His vision for the Youth Leadership Institute will remain one of his finest legacies to the people of New York State.

-Young Latinos and Latinas can always look to Angelo del Toro’s life as an example of what is possible for those who believe in themselves and their potential.
+Young Hispanics can always look to Angelo del Toro’s life as an example of what is possible for those who believe in themselves and their potential.
 He was a student at Brooklyn Technical High School who then worked his way through City College and New York Law School.
 He was a Democratic Party leader in his district at the early age of 25.
 He then became Special Assistant to the President of the City Council and at the early age of 27 was among the youngest members ever elected to the New York State Assembly.